-I often refer to this type of mapping as the ultimate tool to align your “business spine.”
-Strategic alignment maps connect a company’s business identity, encompassing its brand promise, mission, values and culture, to leading performance indicators.
-In between the two anchors, the map integrates the objectives of corporate, operational and functional strategies, and details the overall success criteria.
-Contextualizing all the above along the stakeholder’s experience lifecycle (e.g. customer, client, supplier, partner or investor) amplifies the value of the map by helping: a) business leaders to understand how their vision is operationalized along the value chain, and b) managers to rationalize how their teams’ day-to-day activities and performance impact the company’s top and bottom line results.
+I often refer to this type of mapping as the ultimate tool to align your “business spine”.
+Strategic alignment maps connect a company’s business identity, encompassing its brand promise, mission, values, and culture, to leading performance indicators.
+In between the two anchors, the map integrates the objectives of corporate, operational, and functional strategies, and details the overall success criteria.
+Contextualizing all the above along the stakeholder’s experience lifecycle (e.g., customer, client, supplier, partner, or investor) amplifies the value of the map by helping a) business leaders understand how their vision is operationalized along the value chain, and b) managers to rationalize how their teams’ day-to-day activities and performance impact the company’s top and bottom-line results.

 Image credit: www.smashingmagazine.com

 Journey maps are high-level narratives of the experience your customers, clients, or other stakeholders (e.g., suppliers, partners) go through when they engage with your business, whether this is in the form of visiting a store, downloading an app, talking to a support representative, or purchasing a product.
 They usually include the key phases of the engagement starting with attraction and acquisition and ending with expansion (cross-sell or up-sell).
 At each key interaction or “touchpoint”, journey maps deep dive to explore the customer’s needs, motivations, and expectations.
 Since customers follow different paths and utilize different channels as they engage with your business, journey maps usually visualize narratives for specific customer personas.
 Ultimately, the value of journey maps stems from their ability to showcase the outside-in view of doing business with a company and inspire out-of-box thinking when it comes to solving simple business problems, with an eye toward tangible performance improvements.